-I hope you enjoyed learning how to clean and preserve pinecones and will think about trying it for your fall, Christmas, and winter décor.
+I hope you enjoyed learning easy to: clean and preserve pinecones recipe card and will think about trying it for your fall, Christmas, and winter décor.

 Pinecones work well for any decorating style.
 And these work great for wreaths, ornaments, centerpieces, and more.